RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 EOF
 ```

-PersistentVolumeClaim should be created:
+A PersistentVolumeClaim should be created:

 ~~~bash
 persistentvolumeclaim/rhel8-hostpath created
 ~~~
-Now check that it successfully binds
+Now check that it successfully binds:

 ```execute-1
 oc get pvc